Clinical Externships

 How do I begin looking for an externship?

-Contact Kelly Fragiacomo, Associate Director of Career Development, to meet and discuss your plan to apply for externships.
-Read the Externship Directive available on TWEN.
-A list of externship opportunities with public entities and other organizations that have accepted La Verne Law externs in the past can be found on the Externship Information TWEN page, as well as on the bulletin board outside of the entrance to the Student Success Center.
-In addition, students may seek other opportunities; postings may appear on LEO, CaliforniaProbono.org, Idealist, PSJD, and the Arizona Government Honors Handbook.
+Contact Kelly Fragiacomo, Director of Student Affairs & Externship Supervisor, to meet and discuss your plan to apply for externships.
+Read the Externship resources available on TWEN.
+A list of externship opportunities with public entities and other organizations that have accepted La Verne Law externs in the past can be found on the Externship Information TWEN page.
+In addition, students may seek other opportunities; postings may appear on Handshake, CaliforniaProbono.org, Idealist and PSJD.

 Interested students identify the organizations to contact to find out about externship opportunities and deadlines.
 The organizations generally require a cover letter, resume, and writing sample.
 Some also request a transcript and a reference sheet.
 Schedule an appointment with the Career Development Office, via LEO, to have your cover letter, resume, and reference sheet reviewed well in advance of the application deadline.
 You will want time to perfect your materials before applying for the position.